Changes

 In 1974, only 10% of school-age Native American children were

-Native American children graduate high school (Atkinson, Marten,
+American children graduate high school (Atkinson, Marten, &

-Today more than one-third of students in public education come
+more than one-third of students in public education come from

-from African, Asian, Hispanic, and Native American backgrounds.
+African, Asian, Hispanic, and Native American backgrounds.
+In

-Joseph, 1989).
-Although schools today have made significant
+1989).
+Although schools today have made significant improvements

-improvements in desegregation, current statistics show a significant
+in desegregation, current statistics show a significant gap in

-gap in school achievement between White students and minority
+school achievement between White students and minority students.

-improvement in the gap between White and Black student high
+the gap between White and Black student high school graduation

 Appropriate